 A. Which steps from the protocol are the most important for viewers to see?
 Please list 4 to 6 individual steps.

+2.7.2 → 2.8.1: pipetting the gel on the dish must be done quickly after addition of TEMED to avoid inhomogneous polymerization

+2.8.2. : proper spreading of the gel to have the right gel thickness.

+2.10.2: detach the coverslip without damaging the gel

+4.2.2. : identifying the right layer of beads and area.
+Keeping good focus.

 B. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1 or 2 individual steps from the script above.